Your growing baby and growing uterus decrease your mobility. This may mean that you will need to cut back on some of your activities.

 It is best not to try to release (express) this fluid from your breasts because your baby will need it after birth.

 In addition, expressing colostrum can stimulate contractions.
-If it is before 37 weeks, these contractions can result in your baby being born too soon.
+If it is before 37 weeks, these contractions can result in your baby being born preterm or too soon.